Today is World Diabetes Day. For the next 24 hours, the world will talk about diabetes.

 Other than being a total and often literal pain in the arse, diabetes is a condition whereby the body’s ability to produce insulin is either stopped completely (type one) or impaired in some way (type two and gestational).

 Insulin is a hormone produced by the pancreas that controls the amount of glucose in your blood stream.
 When you’re diabetic, blood sugars are affected by pretty much everything.
-Not only the food and drink we consume, but also stress, physical activity, other hormones and even THE TEMPERATURE!?
-Making it quite the tricky lil’ beast to tame (it is honestly a barrel of laughs).
+Not only the food and drink we consume, but also stress, physical activity, hormones and even THE TEMPERATURE!?
+Making it quite the tricky lil’ beast to tame.

 Type one diabetes is an autoimmune condition.
 This is where the body completely lacks the cells required to produce insulin, be that through genetic abnormalities or in my case, destroyed by a virus.
 It can develop at any time, but is most often diagnosed in children or adolescents.
 This type of diabetes requires daily insulin therapy and continual glucose monitoring.